Oh, the agony and irritation of itching!

 Scratching itself can lead to itching

 Itching is often worse at night because we’re not distracted from it, as we are during the day.
-When you scratch an itch, you break the skin barrier, which allows moisture to escape and bacteria to enter.
+When you scratch an itch, you can break the skin barrier.
+This can allow moisture to escape and bacteria to enter.
 This can lead to even more itching and irritation, and possibly a skin infection.

 Less itching, more snoozing: home remedies for nighttime itching

 - Using a humidifier in your bedroom